cmgranad/sourdough/README.md

-# Initial automation framework test for EarnUp
+# Initial automation framework example

 This is a simple functionality automation framework using Ruby language + unit/test framework + Selenium WebDriver